The Nolans: 1978–1984: Chart success

 "Sexy Music", also featured on Making Waves, won the grand prize at the 1981 Tokyo Music Festival, and was subsequently released as a single in Japan.
-This became the group's third number 1 on the Japanese Import chart – following "I'm In the Mood for Dancing" and "Gotta Pull Myself Together".
+This became the group's third number 1 on the Japanese Import chart – following "I'm in the Mood for Dancing" and "Gotta Pull Myself Together".
 During 1981, Coleen and Linda contributed vocals to the Young and Moody Band along with Motörhead frontman Lemmy, which scored a UK number 63 hit with "Don't Do That".

-Another 1981 single "Chemistry" released in August (UK number 15, IE Nº11, AU Nº51) was drawn from the album Portrait.
-This would become the group's second Top 10 UK album, reaching number 7 in 1982 (Australia number 54), and was also the source of their final UK Top 20 single "Don't Love Me Too Hard" released February 1982 (UK number 14, Ireland number Nº17).
+Another 1981 single "Chemistry" released in August (UK number 15, Ireland number 11, Australia number 51) was drawn from the album Portrait.
+This would become the group's second Top 10 UK album, reaching number 7 in 1982 (Australia number 54), and was also the source of their final UK Top 20 single "Don't Love Me Too Hard" released February 1982 (UK number 14, Ireland number 17).
 A third single from the album "Crashing Down" was released in May 1982.
 Anne rejoined the group in late 1982, making it a five-piece line up.

 The 1982 compilation album Altogether reached UK number 52, but the accompanying single, "Dragonfly", failed to chart.
 In 1983, their single, "Dressed to Kill" was removed from the chart due to allegations of chart rigging.
 The group had released the single with a limited edition poster, exclusive to shops which registered chart sales.
 Later in the year, Linda left the group to pursue a solo career.
 At the time, she was nicknamed the "Naughty Nolan" due to risque publicity photos.
 The resulting four-woman line up of Bernie, Anne, Maureen and Coleen was stable until 1994.

 The covers album Girls Just Wanna Have Fun! was released on Towerbell Records in 1984 and reached number 39.
 The Nolans also achieved success in Europe and New Zealand.